JessicaJuliet/irish-gold-distillers/README.md

 **First-time Visitor Goals**

-* As a first-time visitor, I want to navigate through the website easily on a mobile device
+* As a first-time visitor, I want to navigate through the website easily on a mobile and desktop device
-* As a first-time visitor, I want to be able to quickly identify that the website offers a one stop location for all the whiskey distilleries in Ireland
+* As a first-time visitor, I want to be able to quickly identify that the website houses all the whiskey distilleries in Ireland
-* As a first-time visitor, I want to see visual images of whiskey which represent quality products
+* As a first-time visitor, I want to see a visually pleasing website with attractive whiskey imagery which represent quality products

 **Returning Visitor Goals**

-* As a returning visitor, I want to explore the whiskey distilleries in Ireland and filter by county
+* As a returning visitor, I want to explore the whiskey distilleries across Ireland, read their description and see associated imagery so I know what to expect before  visiting
-* As a returning visitor, I want to easily see the location of the distilleries on an interactive map
+* As a returning visitor, I want to easily find the location of Ireland's whiskey distilleries on an interactive map

 **Frequent Visitor Goals**

-* As a frequent visitor, I want to see if they take reusable cups
-* As a frequent visitor, I want to check to see if they have a loyalty scheme
-* As a frequent visitor, I want to read about the company to establish whether they're an independent coffee shop or a chain
+* As a frequent visitor, I want to read about the history of Ireland's whiskey distilleries

 ### Design